-Think about this, if you are using RO/DI water, the chemical filtration in your RO/DI water purification system removes even the good minerals for your faunas and plants, you have to remineralize the water before using and dose fertilizers for your plants, only to be trapped by chemical filtration media again.
+Think about this, if you are using RO/DI water, the chemical filtration in your RO/DI water purification system removes even the good nutrients/minerals/ions for your faunas and plants, you have to remineralize the water before using and dose fertilizers for your plants, only to be trapped by chemical filtration media again.
 Why do you want to do that?

 Activated Carbon in Pouches

 The chemical method of filtration removes dissolved chemicals/compounds from the water via activated carbons, resins, and other adsorbents by attracting the contaminants in its vast surface area and pores.
 To give you an idea of how much surface area one teaspoon of activated carbon have: roughly an area of a football field!
 It can help maintain very clear water and remove the foul smell (if there’s any) in your aquarium.

 Scavenging resins like Seachem’s Purigen hunts for only dissolved organic wastes in your tank water before they can even be converted into nitrogenous compounds when they started to decay (releasing Ammonia).
 It had no ill-effects on my plants when I used it.
 Still, I am not sure if it will starve my beneficial bacteria (didn’t use the Purigen long enough to test).